 Every regression has an extremely high adjusted R-squared value, with a minimum adjusted R-squared value across all regressions of 0.997.
 This result is particular surprising as it indicates that despite the absence or presence of a donation per capita explanatory variable, the model is very good at predicting expenditure per capita.
+Alternatively, this incredibly high R-squared value could reflect little actual flexibility in annual expenditures and change over time as the municipality fixed effects may be driving this result.

-Figure 11: Regression outputs including statistically insignificant interaction terms and citylevel fixed effects
+Figure 11: Regression outputs including statistically insignificant interaction terms and city-level fixed effects